 - Check your cholesterol level regularly, especially if your family has a history of heart disease.

 - Avoid smoking tobacco, using intravenous drugs, or taking street drugs.
 These behaviors are even riskier for you than for people without congenital heart disease.

-- Get regular medical care from your primary care physician.
-Even though you have a cardiologist, you still need a primary care doctor who is in charge of all your medical care.
+- Get regular medical care from your primary care professional.
+Even though you have a cardiologist, you still need a primary care provider to oversee all your medical care.